-All institutions participating in the SFA programs are required to use a statutory schedule to determine the amount of SFA funds the student had earned when he or she ceased to attend, based on the period of time the student was in attendance.

-If a recipient of the SFA Program withdraws from the College during a payment period or a period of enrollment in which the recipient began attendance, the College must calculate the amount of SFA program assistance the student did not earn, and those funds must be returned.
-Up through the 60% point in each payment period or period of enrollment, a pro-rata schedule is used to determine how much SFA Program funds the student has earned at the time of withdrawal.
+All institutions participating in the SFA programs are required to use a statutory pro-rata schedule to determine the amount of SFA funds the student has earned up to the date of withdrawal.
+A student who has been qualified for SFA funds earns funds upon attendance within a payment period or period of enrollment.
+If a student who has qualified for SFA program assistance withdraws from the institution during a payment period or a period of enrollment, the institution must calculate the amount of SFA program assistance the student did not earn, and those funds must be returned.
+Up through the 60% point in each payment period or period of enrollment, a prorata schedule is used to determine how much SFA program funds the student has earned up to the date of withdrawal.
 After the 60% point in the payment period or period of enrollment, a student has earned 100% of the SFA funds.

-The percentage of the payment period or period of enrollment completed is determined by:
+The institution calculates the federal return on the basis of the payment period.

-The percentage of the payment period or period of enrollment completed is the total number of calendar days\ in the payment period or period of enrollment for which the assistance is awarded divided into the number of calendar days\ completed in that period as of the last date of attendance.

-\Scheduled breaks of at least five consecutive days are excluded from the total number of calendar days in a payment period or period of enrollment (numerator) and the number of calendar days completed in that period (denominator).
+The percentage of the payment period completed is determined by dividing the number of calendar days completed in that period (numerator), by the total number of calendar days in the period (denominator).
+Scheduled breaks of at least five consecutive days are excluded from the total number of calendar days in the period.

-RETURN OF UNEARNED SFA PROGRAM FUNDS

-The College must return the lesser of
+The College must return the lesser of: